devgateway/www.developmentgateway.org/_posts/2008-08-12-development-gateway-and-odadata-team-up-to-leverage-expertise.md

 old_path: news/development-gateway-and-odadata-team-leverage-expertise-aid-information-management
 title: Development Gateway and ODAdata Team Up to Leverage Expertise in Aid Information Management
-lede: WASHINGTON—The Development Gateway and ODAdata, two leading providers of aid information management systems, announced today that they have joined forces to provide effective, user-friendly, and results-driven applications to advance aid management and donor coordination efforts.
+excerpt: WASHINGTON—The Development Gateway and ODAdata, two leading providers of aid information management systems, announced today that they have joined forces to provide effective, user-friendly, and results-driven applications to advance aid management and donor coordination efforts.
 This partnership leverages the expertise